kirakira-dev/NintendoClientsWiki/DAuth-Server.md

 | 0017 | The device is banned. |

 ## Examples
 Note that the client must always use a valid device certificate as the client certificate.
-If the client does not provide a certificate, the nginx server rejects the request:
+If the client does not provide a certificate, the nginx server used to reject the request:

 ```
 HTTP/1.1 400 Bad Request